IIIF/api/source/auth/2.0/index.md

 #### 2.1.3.
 Login Interaction Pattern
 {: #login-interaction-pattern}

 In order to have the client prompt the user to log in, it must display part of the content provider's user interface.
-For the Login interaction pattern, the value of the `@id` property is the URI of that user interface.
+For the Login interaction pattern, the value of the `id` property is the URI of that user interface.

 The interaction has the following steps:

 * If the `header` and/or `description` properties are present, before opening the provider's authentication interface, the client _SHOULD_ display the values of the properties to the user.
 The properties will describe what is about to happen when they click the element with the `confirmLabel`.
-* When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `@id` with the added `origin` query parameter.
+* When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `id` with the added `origin` query parameter.
 This _MUST_ be done in a new window or tab to help prevent spoofing attacks.
 Browser security rules prevent the client from knowing what is happening in the new tab, therefore the client can only wait for and detect the closing of the opened tab.
 * After the opened tab is closed, the client _MUST_ then use the related access token service, as described below.

 With out-of-band knowledge, authorized non-user-driven clients _MAY_ use POST to send the pre-authenticated user’s information to the service.
 As the information required depends on authorization logic, the details are not specified by this API.